3mdeb/news-and-ideas/post.md

 ## Summary

-In further posts I would like to get through IOMMU enabling by leveraging great community work from Kyosti and Timothy.
-I also would like to exercise and prove various virtualization features of PC Engines apu2.
-If you are interested in commercial entablement of advanced SoC features feel free to let us know at `contact<at>3mdeb.com`.
+In further posts, I would like to get through IOMMU enabling by leveraging great community work from Kyosti and Timothy.
+Also, I would like to exercise and prove various virtualization features of PC Engines apu2.
+If you are interested in commercial entablement of advanced SoC features feel free to let us know at `contact@3mdeb.com`.
 Also feel free to contribute to pxe-server mini-project as well as comment below.